dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 **To be Continued in Part 3...**

-- Talent changes per key and why
+- What has changed for Feral with 9.1
+- Simming with “Dungeon Slice” for Mythic Plus
-- Soulbind/Conduit changes per key and why
+- Build changes per key and why
-- Feral Q&A
+- Dungeon specific tips

 ---